abhisheksaurabh1985/storn-dvbf-with-flows/README.md

  - Distribution of signal values in actual and reconstructed signal (I believe this should go into the appendix and not in the chapter on results and discussions).
  - Link to the video generated from the generative signals.
 - Table with losses across models.

+Tips on running the script on another machine.
+- #1
+*Problem:* Issue with imageio
+'''
+imageio.core.fetching.NeedDownloadError: Need ffmpeg exe.
+You can download it by calling: imageio.plugins.ffmpeg.download()
+'''
+*Solution:* Open python in console.
+Run ```imageio.plugins.ffmpeg.download()```